 If you see either ammonia, triclosan, butyl glycol, ethylene glycol (monobutyl), chlorine bleach, petroleum solvents, surfactants, phosphates, and phthalates in your cleaning product’s ingredient list, then you should eschew that item because it is most likely not green.
 The chemicals are deemed toxic and harmful by the EPA.

 You may also want to check out the EPA’s “Greener Products Guide” website to help you research which products you should buy.
 A little knowledge can impart a big global effect.
-Don’t let disingenuous companies take your extra dollars; do your own research and buy only from trusted, green, cleaning product suppliers.
+Don’t let disingenuous companies take your extra dollars; do your own research and buy only from trusted, green, cleaning product suppliers, like HJS Supply.